‘What are we going to do?’: Forestry leaders explore path forward at inaugural conference in Port Alberni

 The future of forestry

-Resource stewardship from an Indigenous perspective took centre stage during the second day of the conference, with Huu-ay-aht First Nation’s resource manager Marina Rayner leading the discussion.
+Resource stewardship from an Indigenous perspective took centre stage during the second day of the conference, with Indigenous forestry consultant Marina Rayner leading the discussion.

 “We need to take serious consideration about what needs to be harvested,” she said.